marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/x86-windows-options.rst

 .. option:: -mnop-fun-dllimport

   This option is available for Cygwin and MinGW targets.
-It specifies that the :gcc-attr:`dllimport` attribute should be ignored.
+It specifies that the :microsoft-windows-fn-attr:`dllimport` attribute should be ignored.

 .. option:: -mthreads